 It is now time to update my collection of Monochrome Arches with some more recent images shot this year.
 The first two images are post-Industrial Revolution structures from the latter half of the 1800’s.
 Built of wrought iron, they are impressive in their scale and engineering.
 These super-sized frames are way beyond the human scale, but they have other admirable qualities – a vantage point from which to view the world and a shelter from the elements.

 Then third image is another addition to my collection of churches.
 St. James Church is framed by the gated entrance.

 All of my images in the Monochrome Arches series are also framed with a white matte – a frame outside of the frame.
-They are sized to be mounted on a 16 inch by 20 inch board.
+They are sized to be mounted on a 12×16 inch or 16 square inch board.